-Chia seed pudding with natural sweetener is the healthiest option as a sweet treat.
+Chia pudding with almond milk and natural sweetener is the healthiest option as a sweet treat.
 Try this natural sweetener chia seed pudding.
-Chia puddings can be topped with fresh fruit, drizzled with dark chocolate or sprinkled with your favourite nuts.
+Chia puddings can be topped with fresh fruit, drizzled with dark chocolate or sprinkled with your favorite nuts.

 Chia seed pudding as a healthy treat